 We convinced major retail department stores like Lord & Taylor to sell their fleets and allow us to be their delivery agents.

-So, in the early 1900s during the growth of the retail era
+So, in the early 1900s during the growth of the retail era, we began our focus on packages.

 We responded to globalization with worldwide logistics and supply chain services.
 Today, the UPS footprint stretches across more than 220 countries and territories.